-- In 2 meta-analyses, linaclotide demonstrated significant improvements in the FDA-defined composite endpoint of improvement in both daily worst abdominal pain scores and CSBM frequency from baseline compared to placebo after 12 weeks and demonstrated a similar result when compared over 26 weeks (Atluri et al 2014, Videlock et al 2013).
+- In 2 meta-analyses, linaclotide demonstrated significant improvements in the FDA-defined composite endpoint of improvement in both daily worst abdominal pain scores and complete spontaneous bowel movement (CSBM) frequency from baseline compared to placebo after 12 weeks and demonstrated a similar result when compared over 26 weeks (Atluri et al 2014, Videlock et al 2013).
 More patients in the placebo treatment arm failed to achieve the FDA endpoint compared with patients treated with linaclotide (82.6% vs 66%; relative risk [RR] of failure to respond, 0.80; 95% CI, 0.76 to 0.85). - A 2018 network meta-analysis compared the relative efficacy of the secretagogues linaclotide, lubiprostone, plecanatide, and tenapanor (not available in the U.S.) for the treatment of IBS-C in 15 randomized controlled trials (N = 8462).
 Linaclotide 290 mg once daily was ranked first in efficacy based on the FDA-recommended endpoint for IBS-C trials, abdominal pain, and CSBMs; plecanatide 6 mg once daily was ranked highest for safety (Black et al 2018). - The network meta-analysis was updated in 2019 to include 3 12-week Phase 3 randomized controlled trials evaluating the efficacy of tegaserod in 2472 female patients with IBS-C. For the FDA-recommended endpoint, all agents, including tegaserod, were significantly more effective than placebo, but linaclotide 290 mcg daily was ranked as the most effective for achieving at least a 30% improvement in abdominal pain along with an increase of at least 1 CSBM/week from baseline for at least 50% of treatment-weeks; tegaserod 6 mg twice a day was ranked third.
-Indirect comparison of active treatments showed no significant differences between individual drugs and dosages.
-(Black et al 2019b). - A 2019 network meta-analysis that included 18 randomized controlled trials (N = 9844) compared the efficacy of alosetron, eluxadoline, ramosetron, and rifaximin in patients with IBS-D or IBS-M. All agents were found to be more effective than placebo.
-In an analysis that ranked agents based on their efficacy in improving both abdominal pain and stool consistency, effect on global symptoms of IBS, and effect on stool consistency, alosetron 1 mg twice daily was ranked highest (ie, most effective).
-Ramosetron 2.5 mcg once daily was ranked highest for relief from abdominal pain (Black et al 2019a).
+Indirect comparison of active treatments showed no significant differences between individual drugs and dosages (Black et al 2019). - A network meta-analysis published in 2020 included 18 randomized controlled trials (N = 9844) and compared the efficacy of alosetron, eluxadoline, ramosetron, and rifaximin in patients with IBS-D or IBS-M. All agents were found to be more effective than placebo.
+In an analysis that ranked agents based on their efficacy in improving both abdominal pain